Chaos with a Soundtrack

 Not even slightly forgiving cheap padded cushions.

 None of us fit comfortably.
-My knees were jammed against the seat in front like I’d committed some ancient farming crime, my back pressed into the unforgiving plastic as if to say, Welcome to Stardew Valley: The Symphony of Pain.
+My knees were jammed against the seat in front like I’d committed some ancient farming crime.
+My back pressed into the unforgiving plastic, as if to say, Welcome to Stardew Valley: The Symphony of Pain.

 Then the latecomers arrive — and when I say “latecomers,” I mean people who have clearly never successfully navigated a seating chart in their entire lives.
 They stroll in with the confidence of men who refuse to ask for directions, armed with tickets that literally say “Row 10, Seat 7,” and yet somehow believe the universe will guide them spiritually to the correct spot.